uoregon-libraries/rais-image-server/README.md

 updated.

-For a longer-term solution, you can instead make your web server proxy all traffic for `/images/tiles/` to brikker.
+For a longer-term solution, you can instead make your web server proxy all traffic for `/images/tiles/` to the tile server.
 In Apache, you'd need to enable proxy and proxy_http mods, and add this to your config:

 `ProxyPass /images/tiles/ http://localhost:8888/images/tiles/`

 Caching
 -----

-Brikker doesn't inherently cache the generated JPGs, which means every hit will read the source JP2, extract tiles using openjpeg, and send them back to the browser.
+The server doesn't inherently cache the generated JPGs, which means every hit will read the source JP2, extract tiles using openjpeg, and send them back to the browser.
 Depending on the amount of data and server horsepower, it may be worth caching the tiles explicitly.

-Brikker returns a valid Last-Modified header based on the last time the JP2 file changed, which Apache can use to create a simple disk-based cache:
+The server returns a valid Last-Modified header based on the last time the JP2 file changed, which Apache can use to create a simple disk-based cache:

 ```